 How do I choose the right touring ski?

 Powder snow, sunshine, pleasant temperatures - the perfect conditions for a perfect ski touring experience.
 The prerequisite for this, however, is the right touring ski.
-But what do you have to look out for when buying?
-We have summarized the most important tips in this article.
+But what do you need to look out for when choosing a touring ski?
+We have summarized the most important tips for you in this article.

 First the good news: as an expert, we have already focused on the touring ski sport more than 20 years ago, which is why we can offer a wide range of touring skis.
 So you're sure to find the right touring ski model at HAGAN.

-Find the perfect touring ski in the HAGAN store through the filter properties
+Find the right touring ski in the HAGAN store using the filter properties

 In our store, you can filter the touring ski models according to the features skill level, terrain and orientation.
 This means you no longer have to deal with technical details yourself - the right ski models are then simply displayed for you.